Barry Waldrep: Concert Promoting

 Barry has hosted and promoted many festivals and concerts in the Alabama and Georgia region.
 Acts include John Berry, Jimmy Hall, The Kentucky Headhunters, Confederate Railroad, Wet Willie, The Marshall Tucker Band, Flatt Lonesome, Sarah Peacock and many others.

+48 West

+In June 2023 Barry opened 48 West, a listening room venue in his home town of Wedowee, Alabama.
+A place where he performs as well as presenting national artists he has met or performed with throughout his career.